CLAT 2026 Exam Date, Pattern, Syllabus & Participating NLUs – Complete Guide

 • Negative Marking: 0.25 per wrong answer

-The PG exam primarily evaluates advanced understanding of legal principles and their application.
+The PG exam focuses on assessing a candidate’s advanced understanding of legal principles and their practical application.

 Participating National Law Universities (NLUs) in CLAT 2026